suvrotica/SuvroTuitionBlog/src/lib/posts/SuperHolyIAm.md

 <br>
 I don't eat proud cunt shit, that's it,<br>
 I fuck free docile little unfucked uns.<br>
-Mountain drug addicted orphaned urchins,<br>
+Mountain drug-addicted orphaned urchins,<br>
-Or traveling drugged dopey catholic nuns.<br>
+Or traveling drugged dopey catholic nuns.<br><br>
+I relax need for victims to shit,<br>
+Before holiness is in their hole.<br>
+The smell turns me on more,<br>
+Religious inside the asshole's soul. <br>
 <br>
 In Tibet when I sodomized a pet civet,<br>
 My dick stank like a skunk.<br>